AksJuneja/eclass/README.md

 The Sprint Planning for the process of 3 weeks.

-Before every sprint I used to set a target and plan for my proceedings.
+Before every sprint, I used to set a target and plan for my proceedings.

 **Sprint 1** : After deciding the tech stack and the work flow, I worked on creating the layout of the main page.
 After this work was done, the main task I followed during this period was to create the "Create a class" and "Join a class" portal.